 POL 231 - RESEARCH METHODS IN POLITICAL SCIENCE

 This course familiarizes students with a variety of techniques for the investigation of political problems.
 The first half of the semester is an exploration of how to ask and answer social science questions.
 In the second half of the course students gain hands-on experience using statistical software to investigate and describe political problems.
 No prior familiarity with statistics is assumed.
 Hours credit: 3.0.
-A student may receive credit for only one of these courses: MATH 227, POL 231, or PSYC 227.
+A student may receive credit for two of these courses: MATH 227, POL 231, PSYC 227R or SOC 396.

 POL 239 - GLOBAL TO LOCAL STUDIES